Final Fantasy XIV: Dawntrail: Patches

 Some weeks later, Oblivion discovers that the Alexandrians' memories of death were never fully deleted but stored in the Meso Terminal.
 With the Alexandrian citizens' approval, the terminals in Living Memory are reactivated, returning their memories to them.
 Sphene takes her place as Queen of Reason, and Wuk Lamat rejoins Koana in Tuliyollal to lead their people.
-Meanwhile, Calyx is revealed to have survived, and he loses composure from his near-death experience and the unraveling of his plans.
-An Ascian approaches him from behind, and Calyx assures them that he will to report to the pair's "Winterer" peers.
+Meanwhile, Calyx is revealed to have survived, and an Ascian approaches him from behind.
+Calyx assures them that he will to report to the pair's "Winterer" peers.